Headshot of Fabiola Santiago; photo by PulgaBoy Photo

 ABOUT ME

 Like many Oaxacan migrants in Los Angeles, I was part of the food service industry.
-My 10 year experience in the industry helped me pay for college and graduate school–this was before the passage and implementation of Deferred Action for Childhood Arrivals (DACA) policy.
-Working in the restaurant industry and with the support of a family, I was able to graduate debt free.
-These life experiences piqued my curiosity in social change and cemented my commitment to social movements and equity.
+My 10 year experience in the industry helped me pay for college and graduate school–this was before the passage and implementation of the California DREAM (Development, Relief, and Education for Alien Minors) Act.
+Working in the restaurant industry and with the support of a white family, I was able to graduate debt free.
+These life experiences piqued my curiosity in social change and cemented my commitment to equity.

 Since getting my green card (permanent residence) in 2013, I visit my motherland a couple times a year.
-In more recent years, I’ve been staying in Oaxaca for longer stretches at a time.
-This is a life I didn’t imagine possible when I was trapped in the abyss of invisibility and dehumanization that is the US immigration system.
+This is a life I didn’t imagine possible when I was trapped in the abyss of invisibility and dehumanization within the US immigration system.

 Background & Experiences that Influence my worldviews

-• Several generations on both side of my parents and I come from a Zapotec-speaking pueblo of Oaxaca, MX
+• I come from a Zapotec-speaking pueblo of Oaxaca, MX— a pueblo originario

-• I migrated to the US in 1992 for family reunification purposes
+• I migrated to the US in 1992 so my family could reunite

 • I grew up in West LA / Santa Monica neighborhoods for 20+ years